-For non-EU in kind contributions to operational activities (IKOP) provided by IHI JU private members, their constituent or affiliated entities, and contributing partners please complete the table below.
+For non-EU in-kind contributions to operational activities (IKOP) provided by the constituent or affiliated entities of the IHI JU private members, and/or contributing partners please complete the table below.
 Please consider that non-EU IKOP in your proposed action is limited to the amount indicated in the relevant IHI JU Annual Work Programme/Topic text.
-Activities are considered "non-EU" when they are incurred outside the Union or HE's associated countries, irrespectively of the country of establishment of the legal entity providing the IKOP.
+Activities are considered 'non-EU' when they are incurred outside the Union or HE's associated countries, irrespectively of the country of establishment of the legal entity providing the IKOP.

-&lt;sup>10 Financial transfer (cash contributions) by private members, their constituent or the affiliated entities and by contributing partners to project beneficiary(ies) eligible for funding, supporting the eligible costs incurred in the implementing the IHI project
+&lt;sup>11 Financial transfer (cash contributions) by the constituent or affiliated entities of the IHI JU private members and/or by contributing partners to project beneficiary(ies) eligible for funding, supporting the eligible costs incurred in the implementing the IHI project

-Costs for IKOP incurred by IHI JU private members, their constituent or affiliated entities, and contributing partners in third countries, i.e. other than EU Member States and countries associated to Horizon Europe nstructions, please ref Please fill in the annex for in-kind contributions to additional activities (IKAA) (provider in the submission environment)
+&lt;sup>12 Costs for IKOP incurred by the constituent or affiliated entities of the IHI JU private members, and/or contributing partners in third countries, i.e. other than EU Member States or countries associated to Horizon Europe